RomanAdrian/Luhn-s-algorithm/README.md

-# Luhn-s-algorithm implemented for a CS50 problem.
+Luhn’s algorithm can determine if a credit card number is (syntactically) valid, implemented for a CS50 problem.